johnnovak/gridmonger-site/source/basic-editing.rst

 Floor types
 ===========

-But how do we create doors, pressure plates, pits, teleports, and all sorts of other paraphernalia so common in well-designed dungeons?
+So far so good, but how do we create doors, pressure plates, pits, teleports, and all sorts of other paraphernalia brave adventurers frequently run into in well-designed dungeons?

-Because these contraptions take up an entire cell, they are represented as different *floor types*.
-You can draw them with the number keys :kbd:`1` to :kbd:`6`.
-But there are 20 floor types in total, so how does that exactly work?
+Because in the vast majority of cases these contraptions take up an entire cell, they are represented as different *floor types*.
+You can draw them with the number keys :kbd:`1` to :kbd:`7`.
+But there are more than 20 floor types in total, so how does that exactly work?

 Each number key is assigned to up to four floor types.
-You can cycle forward between all floor types of a particular number key by pressing the key, and backward by pressing :kbd:`Shift` and the key.
+You can cycle forward between all floor types assgined to a particular number key by pressing the key alone, and backward by pressing the key with the :kbd:`Shift` modifier.

 .. raw:: html